agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `set`

-Allows us to mutate the `value` of our State.
+Allows us to mutate the current `value` of our State.
 ```ts {1}
 MY_STATE.set("myNewValue");
 MY_STATE.value; // Returns 'myNewValue'
 ```
-Under the hood it ingests the State into the `runtime`, which applies our new set value to the State and ensures that each Component which has bound the State to itself rerender.
+Under the hood it ingests the State into the `runtime`, which applies our new defined Value to the State and ensures that each Component which has bound the State to itself rerender.

 Beside the value, we are able to pass a `config` object, which helps us in certain circumstances.
-To give you a taste of the possible setting options, here are a few of them.
+To give you a taste of the possible configuration options, here are a few of them.
 - `force` <br />
-  Defines if our new State Value gets forces trough the `runtime` and applied to our State no matter what happens.
-By default, this config is set to `false`.
+  Defines if our new value gets forces trough the `runtime` and applied to our State no matter what happens.
+By default, this property is set to `false`.
    ```ts {5}
     // Doesn't get ingested into the Runtime, because the State Value hasn't changed
     MY_STATE.set("myNewValue");